 Fold, fold, fold, fold, STOP!

 Take the almond meal/confectioners sugar mix that you have sifted the hell out of and dump it in.
 All of it.
 It’s cool.
 I promise.
 NOW… Here is where I hypothesize most people make their mistakes.
 Folding.
 If you just go stir-crazy on this mix, you’ll ruin everything (been there. done that. have the t-shirt.).
-Lightly, but with great confidence, take your rubber spatula and roll it around the edge of the bowl (that you are holding like it’s your first born) and fold the mixture over itself.
-Resist at all costs the desire to drag the spatula around and stir.
+Fold and pull the spatula.
+Lightly, but with great confidence, take your rubber spatula and roll it around the edge of the bowl and fold the mixture over itself.
+This is called the macaronage.
+The actual goal here is to deflate the mixture a bit, while still mixing the ingredients to the perfect consistency.
 It will look like it just isn’t mixing and that you have too much of the almond mix.
 Trust the FATTY!
 Keep going.
-Until you really get the hang of it, I recommend forcing your small child or closest (in proximity) loved one to count your folding strokes.
-Aim for about 60-70 folds.
-Once you get to about 50, you’ll see things have started to magically combine and mix like you never thought would happen when you started.
+Unfortunately, this process just takes time to recognize the proper consistency.
+It should end up like thick lava.

 The secret test that I learned for determining the exact consistency and viscosity for the perfect macaron batter is when you pick up the batter with the spatula, try to create an “8” pattern with a solid, streaming ribbon of batter.
 If you can make an “8” a few times over top of itself and see the entire shape not disappear, you have mixed the batter to readiness to pipe.
 Pat yourself on the back and have another drink.